snowdrop/narayana-spring-boot/README.md

 - Executes a mvn deploy using the release profile and GPG signing.
 - Validates that the generated artifacts are properly signed.

-This job is especially useful for testing after changes to the GPG key, credentials, or repository configuration.